A great wooded course!

 Why Do I Keep Coming Here?

-Pros: Challenging for all skill levels, especially novices.
+Pros: -Challenging for all skill levels.
 Makes you try new things and push your skills.

-Little chance of lost discs at most holes.
+-Little chance of losing discs at most holes.
 River presents a minor challenge and encourages accuracy

 Most if not all baskets have seen better days, quite a few are lopsided and bent, and some even spin when hit.
-Some chains rusted.
+Most chains rusted.

 Baskets heights vary, in addition to their poor condition.